thymeleaf/thymeleaf-docs/docs/tutorials/3.0/extendingthymeleaf.md

 ```

 Note however that element processor implementations are not meant to directly implement
 this interface.
-Instead, element processors should fall into one of two categories,
+Instead, element processors should fall into one of two categories:
-already mentioned above:

   * **Element Tag Processors**, implementing the `IElementTagProcessor` interface.
     These processors execute on *open/standalone tag events only* (no processors
-    can be applied to *close tags*), and have no (direct) access to the element body.
+    can be applied to *close tags*), and have no direct access to the element body.
   * **Element Model Processors**, implementing the `IElementModelProcessor` interface.
     These processors execute on *complete elements*, including their bodies, in the
     form of `IModel` objects.